Building skills to lead

 Who we are

 Copperfinch was founded by Sarah-Jane Marriott, Rachel Alvarez-Reyes and Jo Kemp.
-Between us we have extensive and varied experience of working in international development, as well as in leadership and team development.
+Between us we have extensive and varied experience of working in international development and social change, as well as in leadership and team development.

 We understand the passion and drive to help make the world a better place and the energy one can derive from being part of the bigger picture to make this happen.